 And it all begins in a moment.
 It’s the most beautiful moment that can be experienced.

 Oh, and my doctor was right, I couldn’t give birth to him.
 He had a massive head!!
-He was 20% in size and 95% in head size at 14.5 cm!!
+He was 20% in body size and 95% in head size at 14.5 cm!!
 My body wasn’t made for a head that big.
-He was also very very comfortable where he was, feet in my diagram, head on my bladder like a pillow, and still had plenty of room to move around so no, he wasn’t coming out on his own.
+He was also very very comfortable where he was, feet in my diaphragm, head on my bladder like a pillow, and still had plenty of room to move around, so, no, he wasn’t coming out on his own.